ivagen/test3/README.md

 *If, while building container, the terminal speaks of busy ports - try to free them.*

 *If you have problems connecting to the database, you may need to change the permissions on the files in the folder path/to/project/docker/mysql*

+*Check your user uid.
+And if it is not 1000 - change it in the file path/to/project/docker-compose.yml*